patmejia/kubernetes-gitops-demo/README.md

 # Kubernetes GitOps Demo

-This repository showcases a practical implementation of GitOps principles for managing cloud-native infrastructure and applications.
-The project uses Terraform for infrastructure provisioning, Kubernetes for orchestration, and integrates monitoring and automation tools to ensure a robust and scalable deployment workflow.
+This repository demonstrates a practical implementation of GitOps principles for managing cloud-native infrastructure and applications.
+It uses Terraform for infrastructure provisioning, Kubernetes for orchestration, and integrates monitoring and automation tools for a robust and scalable deployment workflow.

 ---